-Tuition and fees for the University are published annually under the "Current Students" tab of the UAB website.
+Tuition and fees for the University are published annually under the "Students" tab of the UAB website.
 They may be paid through BlazerNET.
 SHP programs have specific fees attached to programs, courses, and/ or laboratories.
-See the school fees at https://www.uab.edu/students/paying-for-college/detailed-tuition-and-fees.
+For more information: Tuition & Fees.

-Payment deadlines for each semester are published on the official academic calendar and on the UAB website at www.uab.edu/whentopay/.
+Payment deadlines for each semester are published on the official academic calendar.
 Please note that failure to meet payment deadlines can result in being administratively withdrawn from courses.